Marine Chemistry & Geochemistry (MCG)

 - Geochemical interactions of sediments with seawater and interstitial waters

-- Geochemical cycles of carbon, oxygen, sulfur, nitrogen, and other elements
+- Biogeochemical cycles of major and trace elements

 - Isotopic geochemistry of the solid earth and meteorites